-John Muir Health provides ongoing education, support, and management to patients who have been diagnosed with heart failure.
-From inpatient consultations to our outpatient tele-management program, heart failure patients receive assistance through every phase of cardiac care.
-Our highly skilled team includes clinical nurse specialists, dietitians, and a cardiovascular medical director.
+John Muir Health provides ongoing education, support, and management to patients who have been diagnosed with heart failure from inpatient consultations to our outpatient heart failure resource centers.
+Heart failure patients receive assistance through every phase of cardiac care.
+Our highly skilled team includes cardiologists, hospitalists, clinical nurse specialists, dietitians, physical therapists and cardiovascular nurses.

 Heart failure is a common, progressive condition in which the heart's pumping power weakens, slowing the flow of blood throughout the body.
 Heart failure doesn't mean that the heart has stopped working but rather that it has become inefficient.
 The condition increases pressure inside the heart and lungs, which can result in a buildup of fluid in the feet, ankles, legs, and lungs.